-- Demonstration of two years of clinical experience in audiology.
+- Demonstration of two (2) years of clinical experience as a practicing audiologist.

 - Arrange for two letters of evaluation to be submitted on your behalf through the GradCAS portal.
 The references should be from persons familiar with the applicant's academic work, employment record, and/or personal characteristics.

 - Submit official transcripts of bachelor's degree in Audiology, or a related science (for example: ENT physician).

 - A student whose degree was completed at a foreign or French-Canadian school will be required to submit a document-by-document credential review from a NACES recognized agency which evidences all post-secondary studies completed.
 Please consult the agency’s web site for requirements to complete the evaluation.

 - An official credential evaluation (not a copy) must be sent from the evaluation agency directly to: Office of Admissions, Salus University, 8360 Old York Road, Elkins Park, PA 19027.

 - Applicants also have the option to submit their credential evaluation directly to GradCAS.
 If you choose this option, please view GradCAS foreign transcripts instructions for more details.